 Medics are responsible for the comprehensive medical care of all naval personnel both ashore and at sea.
 You will perform a variety of duties including treating sick and injured personnel, immunisations, out-patient clinics, training new medics and other sailors, ensuring the Ship’s Company has regular health checks and maintaining health records.

 Job on base

-If not posted to sea and not on operational deployment most Medics are posted to the Naval Health Unit.
+If not posted to sea and not on operational deployment most Medics are posted to the Defence Health Centre doing general personal health care and training.
 When deployed on Land Operations you usually work in small teams providing high quality medical care to a contingent of Defence Force personnel.
 At times you may work as part of a larger medical response team working alongside other health specialists.
 Whatever the situation, you will be well equipped (trained) to adapt to your operational environment.

 Job on deployment